MicrosoftDocs/query-docs/query-languages/dax/aggregation-functions-dax.md

 ---
 # Aggregation functions

-Aggregation functions calculate and/or return a (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.
+Aggregation functions calculate a (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.

 ## In this category